Prayas-35/Nebula-V0/README.md

 Our project is particularly relevant in India, where many grassroots initiatives face challenges in securing funding and maintaining accountability.
 By providing a decentralized platform that prioritizes community involvement, we aim to empower local projects and drive positive change.

-Nebula happens to be our official submission for Based India 2024.

 ## Key Features
 ### Campaign Creation: